Best 6 Person Tent for Group and Family Camping in 2023

 Conclusion

 These 6 person tents are well worth the price and offer great overall quality with snazzy features like large vestibules, extra headspace, and even full on living areas.
 All of the tents on this list are super highly rated and worth the recommendation, so you can’t go wrong no matter what you pick.
-Whether you’re going with our Editor’s Choice North Face Wawona, the luxurious Nemo Wagontop, or any of the other tents above, they will be great additions to your next outdoor adventure.
+Whether you’re going with our Editor’s Choice North Face Wawona, the high quality NEMO Aurora Highrise, or any of the other tents above, they will be great additions to your next outdoor adventure.

 Our #1 Recommendation: North Face Wawona 6 Person